 Gluten is a type of protein found in wheat, barley and rye.
 It's also found in foods made from these grains.
-Consuming even the smallest amounts can damage the intestines of someone with celiac disease.
+Consuming even the smallest amounts can damage the intestinal tract of someone with celiac disease.
 Because of this, individuals with celiac disease must follow a strict gluten-free diet.
 Here are a few tips on building a grocery list and navigating the aisles.

 Build a Gluten-Free Grocery List

-There are many grains and flours available that don't have gluten.
-Some safe choices to add to your grocery list include rice, wild rice, corn (maize), sorghum, quinoa, millet, buckwheat, amaranth, teff and gluten-free oats*.
-These grains may be found intact, like when you buy a bag of rice, or ground into flour.
+These grains may be sold intact, such as a bag of rice, or ground into flour.
 Some other gluten-free flours you may come across include soy, potato, tapioca, garbanzo bean and arrowroot.

-Other foods that are naturally gluten-free include single ingredient foods like fresh fruits and vegetables, milk, butter, eggs, lentils, nuts and seeds, fish and poultry, honey and water.
+Other foods that are naturally gluten-free include single-ingredient foods like fresh fruits and vegetables, milk, butter, eggs, lentils, nuts and seeds, fish and poultry, honey and water.

 *Oats are, by nature, gluten-free.
 However, they are often contaminated with other gluten-containing grains during processing.
-Many individuals with celiac disease are able to tolerate about a ½ cup of dry gluten-free oats per day.
+Many people with celiac disease are able to tolerate about a ½ cup of dry gluten-free oats per day.

 What to Keep Off the List